GeoMOER/moer-bsc-base-r/docs/units/_unit10/unit10-04_project_3.md

 ##### Your supervisor is now asking you to do the following:

 1. Prepare a general overview over the data and to document your steps
-2. Calculate the average abundance and species richness as well as total species richness per year and plot
+2. Calculate the average abundance and species richness per year and plot
 3. **For each plot**, extract the decline in the number of individuals and species per year, aka the slope of a simple linear model as shown in this code for the number of individuals:

 ```{r}